chhwu/Password_retry/README.md

-# It's a password-retry practice by using while loop and cascading if functions.
+# It's a password-retry practice by using the while loop and cascading if functions.